 You have provided substance identity data, including composition of the target substance.
 However you have not provided information on the composition of the source substances in the technical dossier of the target substance, while this information is available in the technical dossier of the source substance.
 You have also provided information on the composition of the source substance in your comments to ECHA's draft decision.
 You explain that both substances, as well as the other source substances indicated above, are esters of phosphoric acid with a general structure of P(=O)(OR)3.
-You have further explained that the substances are a mixture of mono and diesters of phosphoric acid, with unbranched chains (C1, C4, and C16), with the exception of the substance phosphoric acid, mixed esters with Bu alc. and ethylene glycol.
-This particular substance contains esters of ethylene glycol, in contrast to the other substances cited in your justification, which contain esters of C1, C4, and C16 alcohols.
+You have further explained that the that the substances are a

+The registered substance in this case contains , in contrast to the other substances cited in your justification, which contain

-ECHA notes that based on the available information in the registration dossiers of the source and target substance, as well as the information submitted as part of your comments to the draft decision, there is structural similarity in the source and target substances, as both are esters of phosphoric acid, containing monoesters and diesters.
+ECHA notes that based on the available information in the registration dossiers of the source and target substance, as well as the information submitted as part of your comments to the draft decision, there is structural similarity in the source and target substances due to the presence of mono and dibutyl esters, of phosphoric acid, although the concentrations of these constituents differ across the source and target substances.

-However, based on the available information, there are also significant differences in the structure and composition of the source and target substances: the target substance is composed of methyl dihydrogen phosphate, dimethyl hydrogen phosphate, as well as 20-55% of orthophosphoric acid.
-This is in contrast to the source substance, where the esters are butyl esters (mono and diesters, as well as triesters as an impurity).
-In addition, while phosphoric acid is also present in the source substance, its concentration is significantly lower than that in the target substance.
+However, based on the available information, there are also some significant differences in the structure and composition of the source and target substances: the target substance also contains as well as .
+These constituents and structures are not present in the source substance.